DumontHenry/Notebook_exercise/README.md

 # Notebook_exercise
-Notebook done in Kaggle or Aure or DataFabric
+Notebook done in Kaggle or Azure or DataFabric